MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

    The level you select for the authentication method determines what part of a URL will have the authentication method applied to it.
 If you select the top-level web address, the authentication method you select here will be used for that URL address or any subaddress within that address.
 However, you might not want to set the top URL address to a specific authentication method because different subaddresses could require different authentication methods.
 For example, if you were accessing two separate folders of a single SharePoint site and wanted to use different Microsoft Accounts to access each one.

-   Once you have set the authentication method for a specific web site address, you won't need to select the authentication method for that URL address or any subaddress again.
+   Once you've set the authentication method for a specific web site address, you won't need to select the authentication method for that URL address or any subaddress again.
 For example, if you select the https://en.wikipedia.org/ address in this dialog, any web page that begins with this address won't require that you select the authentication method again.

    >[!Note]
    >If you need to change the authentication method later, see [Changing the authentication method](#changing-the-authentication-method).